Royals vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have been chosen as underdogs in 94 games this year and have walked away with the win 29 times (30.9%) in those games.
+- The Royals have been victorious in 30, or 31.6%, of the 95 contests they have been chosen as underdogs in this season.

-- The Royals have an implied victory probability of 42.6% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Royals have a 40% chance of coming away with a victory in the contest.

-- Kansas City and its opponents have gone over the total this season in 49 of its 107 opportunities.
+- So far this season, Kansas City and its opponents have hit the over in 50 of its 108 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!